-2.82 The quality and coverage of telecommunications is improving across the District.
-The provision of masts offering 3G/4G coverage is the responsibility of the various mobile network operators, and, as such, there is little the IDP can do to influence this provision.
+2.83 The quality and coverage of telecommunications is improving across the District.
+The provision of masts offering 3G/4G coverage is the responsibility of the various mobile network operators, and, as such, there is little the IDP can do to influence this provision beyond supporting the planning applications for new infrastructure planned either commercially or through the BDUK Mobile Infrastructure Project.
 The IDP will, however, continue to monitor the expansion of this important infrastructure network.